BiglySoftware/BiglyBT/CONTRIBUTING.md

 ## Bug Reporting

-If you find a reproducable bug, please file an [Issue](https://github.com/BiglySoftware/BiglyBT/issues).
+If you find a reproducible bug, please file an [Issue](https://github.com/BiglySoftware/BiglyBT/issues).
 If it's torrent related, we'd prefer if you reproduce the bug with a linux distro torrent so that we will be able to better reproduce it.

 ## Seed and Repair Swarms